• Skip to primary navigation

 Growing peppers in cold climate

-Even in raised beds in a sheltered location, they do not grow well as the picture above shows from a local demonstration garden.
+Even in raised beds in a sheltered location, they do not grow well, as the picture above shows a local demonstration garden.
 The fruit did set, but it is still very small even at the end of the season.

 However, peppers do not tolerate too much direct sunlight on the fruit.
 If there are not enough leaves to cover the fruit, give it some shade with a shade cloth.

-Peppers like it warm.
+I hope you have learned by now that peppers like it warm.
 In case of a cold spell, give them as much protection as you can.
-I like the Plant Protection Blanket, it is light weighted and can be left on for days, as needed.
-You can cover a whole bed with it, or wrap an individual plant.
+I like the Plant Protection Blanket; it is lightweight and can be left on for days, as needed.
+You can cover an entire bed with it or wrap an individual plant.

 As I mentioned above, the fruit does not tolerate too much direct sunlight.
 The protection blanket is also great for that.

-You can also create a micro-climate by building a wind barrier for the plants out of recycled windows or by building a window protected garden bed.
+Create a microclimate by building a wind barrier for the plants using recycled windows or by building a window-protected garden bed.

 Aphids love peppers

 We have tried to grow pepper plants indoors in our window garden room.
-It is nice and warm there and it seems like the perfect place.
+It is nice and warm there, and it seems like the perfect location to grow peppers.
 However, because aphids love pepper plants, it is a constant battle.

 Peppers for lecho

-Watering plants with tap water may or may not harm beneficial bacteria in the soil, but it sure is too cold for heat-loving plants.
-It is better to use stagnant water that is warmed up from the sun.
-That way the plants will not go into shock every time you water.
+Watering plants with tap water is too cold for heat-loving plants.
+It is better to use stagnant water that has been warmed by the sun.
+That way, the plants will not go into shock every time you water.

-If you grow in water instead of soil, add a water heater in spring and also at the end of the season.
-If the summer nights are cool, you can also have a heater on a timer to heat only during the night.
+If you grow in water instead of soil, add a water heater in the spring and also at the end of the season.
+If the summer nights are cool, you can also set a timer on a heater to heat only at night.

 Pruning and support

 Pepper plants are just like tomatoes from the nightshade family.
-They also come indeterminate – bush type, and indeterminate – vine type, varieties.
-Personally I have only seen vine type peppers in a commercial greenhouse.
+As we mentioned earlier, they come in bush and vine varieties.
 For home use, especially early pepper varieties are normally bush-type peppers.
 A bush pepper plant does well in a cage to support it.

 Growing peppers in cold Climate

-We do not prune our pepper plants.
-Some growers like to start plants very early, only to prune them back to force branching.
-It is an option, we haven’t found it to be necessary.
+We do not prune our pepper plants at all.
+As mentioned above, some growers like to start plants very early, only to prune them back to force branching.
+It is an option; we haven’t found it to be necessary.
+You also want to keep all the leaves to protect the fruit from sunburn.

 You can prune pepper plants back at the end of the season and bring them inside.
 They will overwinter and continue to grow next spring.